redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 1. Classic dashboards provide detailed information about the cluster, nodes, and individual databases.
 2. Basic dashboards provide a high-level overviews of the various cluster components.
-3. Extended dashboards which requires a third-party library to perform ReST calls.
+3. Extended dashboards.
+These require a third-party library to perform ReST calls.

 There are two additional sets of dashboards for Redis Enterprise software that provide drill-down functionality: the workflow dashboards.